josdejong/jsoneditor/docs/usage.md

 ## Use

-In the body, create an div element with an id and a size:
+In the body, create a div element with an id and a size:

 ```html
 <div id="jsoneditor" style="width: 400px; height: 400px;"></div>